Big Time Sensuality: Critical reception

-Martin Aston from Music Week gave it four out of five, stating that it "sees the ubiquitous star this time going for the big dancefloor smash", adding that "she can do no wrong right now."
-Simon Reynolds of The New York Times stated that "the sultry Big Time Sensuality has her vaulting from chesty growls to hyperventilating harmonies so piercing she sounds as if she’s inhaled helium".
+Martin Aston from Music Week gave it a score of four out of five, stating that it "sees the ubiquitous star this time going for the big dancefloor smash", adding that "she can do no wrong right now."
+Simon Reynolds of The New York Times stated that "the sultry 'Big Time Sensuality' has her vaulting from chesty growls to hyperventilating harmonies so piercing she sounds as if she's inhaled helium".
 Johnny Dee from NME commented, "More fun, madness and surprise follows", noting "the pulsating grind" of the song.
-Tim Jeffery from the RM Dance Update noted, "That soaring voice starts the track over swirling synths before a deep and rumbling bassline powers in and the rest is history repeated as Bjork heads for another smash."
+Tim Jeffery from the Record Mirror Dance Update noted, "That soaring voice starts the track over swirling synths before a deep and rumbling bassline powers in and the rest is history repeated as Bjork heads for another smash."
 German band Culture Beat reviewed it for Smash Hits, giving it four out of five.
 Tania Evans said, "She really knows how to express herself as an artist and I like the irregularity of her phrasing and the way she uses her voice.
 She is unique."
 Jay Supreme added, "I love her, her voice is real good.
 This song comes from a different angle but you can tell that it's definitely her."
+Charles Aaron from Spin wrote, "As for the numerous Björk remixes, say yes to the totally over-hauled techno wig-outs, and no to the tasteful house rearrangements.
+Mainly because Nellee "Soul II Soul" Hopper's originals are so deftly evocative, and Björk's too-intimate-for-words voice—crooning, scatting, bellowing—needs no backseat driving.
+She won't take you to another world, just make this one seem way more limitless."
 Vox journalist Lucy O'Brien called it "saucy".